root-project/root/docbook/users-guide/Graphics.md

 #### Selecting Scene Shapes

-You can select a single shape from your scene by pressing ‘Shift’ key, pointing and left clicking anywhere on the shape in the viewer.
+You can select a single shape from your scene by pressing ‘Shift' key, pointing and left clicking anywhere on the shape in the viewer.
 Selection is currently shown by drawing the shape-bounding box (not depth clipped) in white (polygon or wire frame render styles) or red